pysat/pysat/docs/tutorial/tutorial_custom.rst

 :py:class:`Constellation` object, the pysat object is passed to function in place when the data is loaded.
 There is no :py:class:`Instrument` or :py:class:`Constellation` copy made in memory.
-The function is expected to modify the supplied pysat object directly and the funtions are not allowed to return any information.
+The function is expected to modify the supplied pysat object directly and the functions are not allowed to return any information.
 The example below is appropriate to be applied to an :py:class:`Instrument` or a :py:class:`Constellation` at the :py:class:`Instrument` level.